Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - While not directly factored into this valuation analysis due to their early stage of development, disappointing topline data from any one of the products currently in Phase II or Phase I trials would likely result in some depression of stock price.

-Failure to meet financing needs
+Failure to Meet Financing Needs

-- While the company has a strong balance sheet with a sizable cash balance of ~$56 million at the end of 2015 and recently reported in an investor presentation that they ended 2016 with a cash and equivalents balance of $389 million, there is always a risk that obligations may outpace financing at some point in the future.
+- While the company has a strong balance sheet with a sizable cash balance of ~$56 million at the end of 2015 and recently reported in an investor presentation that it ended 2016 with a cash and equivalents balance of $389 million, there is always a risk that obligations may outpace financing at some point in the future.

 - Additionally, the current long-term debt of ~$242 million will mature in 2020.
 Should the company experience a delay or fail to gain approval of its candidate drugs or experience any event causing realized revenue to be inadequate to cover these costs, it will be necessary for the company to find other sources or debt financing possibly with unfavorable terms or potentially offer additional equity.
 While unlikely, should the company be unable to source adequate financing, the viability of the company would be at risk with an obvious resultant drop in share price.